-Independent final projects will be supervised in most cases by a member of staff at Royal Holloway from the Department of Health Studies.
-In some cases, where appropriate, an alternative qualified co-supervisor will be found from another department within Royal Holloway (for instance, if the student has elected to undertake laboratory work with the department of biological sciences or Earth Sciences).
-This project will involve the collection and presentation of data to test a novel research hypothesis; to collect, select and present data for a policy brief; or to collect, select and present data presented as a business case that supports a suggested intervention or policy recommendation.
-Topics must be relevant to the themes of the MA/MSc course.
-Project plans will be designed and developed by the students and/or chosen from a list of potential projects submitted by Royal Holloway staff and members of the Department of Health Studies Advisory Board.
-Prior approval for research projects to begin data collection will be required by the course leaders.
-Students will be required to submit a project plan for approval and will receive feedback on that plan from their supervisors and course leads as part of the Research Skills modules.
-The process of developing the project plan will be a formative assessment (feedback will be given but no marks will be awarded) but the project plan itself will be submitted for summative assessment at the end of the Research Skills modules (HE5000 for MA pathway; HE5010 for MSc pathway) in December 2022.
-Throughout term 2, students should start to consider how they will best present their project findings, using the skills acquired during the Health Communication and Presentation Skills modules (HE5005 for MA pathway; HE5015 for MSc pathway).
-Students should meet with their supervisors frequently to discuss their progress throughout terms 1 and 2, and during the process of data collection.
-Students will write their project up in the form of an academic paper, a policy brief or a business plan, with the style and format to be agreed with their supervisors and course leaders prior to submission.
-Students will be expected to write an ethics plan and to have obtained ethics review board approval through Royal Holloway's internal review board before research commences.
-Research projects will be presented to their peers and course tutors in a research symposium which will mark the conclusion of the course; however, as the project does not have to be submitted for assessment until the end of the summer, it is acceptable for this to be a 'work in progress', not a finished project.
-For example, students may present their intentions and research plan, rather than their results and conclusions.
+Independent final research projects will be supervised in most cases by a member of staff at Royal Holloway and/or Kew.
+In some cases, where appropriate, an alternative gualified supervisor will be found from another institution, though with at least one supervisor from Royal Holloway or Kew.
+This research project will involve the collection of data to test novel hypotheses that are relevant to the themes of the MSc course.
+These will be designed and developed by the students or chosen from a list of potential projects submitted by Kew and Royal Holloway staff.
+Prior approval for research projects will be required by the course leaders.
+Students will be required to submit a project plan for approval and will receive feedback on that plan from their supervisors and course leads.
+This will be a formative activity.
+Students should meet with their supervisors on a weekly basis to discuss their progress.
+Students will write their project up in the form of an academic paper, with the journal style and format to be agreed with their supervisors and course leaders prior to submission.
+Students will be expected to write an ethics plan and to have obtained ethics review board approval through Royal Holloway's internal review board before research commences (only if relevant to the project).
+This will be necessary should people or animals be involved in the research project.
+Research projects will be presented to peers and course tutors in a research symposium which will mark the conclusion of the course.